NBA : Ricky Rubio believes the format of the NBA "very successful" and sees the Suns with options

 first four, you can have options, « he said.

-Another question that will have to be solved, as he pointed out, is in what physical and mental state will the players arrive, given that « spending two months
+Another question that will have to be resolved, as he pointed out, is in what physical and mental state will the players arrive, given that « spending two months

 locked up at home is not easy and mentally it can take its toll. «